Methodology

 Response rates

-At the time of the release for data corresponding to the week commencing 10 October 2022, 70% of state-funded primary, secondary and special schools have opted in to submitting data.
+As of the week commencing 09 September 2024, 96% of state-funded primary, secondary and special schools submitted data.
 The response rate is included in the underlying data and provided within the dashboard at a national, regional and local authority level by school type.
+In recognition that response rates are not equal across school types and, therefore, not representative of the total school population, the overall absence figure for all schools has been weighted based on the Spring school census.

 Weighting data